ordina-jworks/ordina-jworks.github.io/_posts/2017-11-11-JavaDay-Ukraine-2017.md

 The chosen language would have to be concise, safe, versatile, practical and interoperable.
 Being a fan of strongly typed languages, Groovy and JRuby were no option.
-Scala was a good option but due to the complexity of the language, the long compilation times and lack of backwards compatibilty assurance, it was also dropped.
+Scala was a good option but due to the complexity of the language, the long compilation times and lack of backwards compatibility assurance, it was also dropped.

-Kotlin proved to be the winner as it contained all the above listed characteristics.
+Kotlin proved to be the winner as it contained all of the above listed characteristics.
 It is also able to make use of the huge Java ecosystem and, being backed by Jetbrains, was very assuring.
 It also helped that Google made Kotlin the official language for Android Development.
+Not to mention it was the subject of 9 different talks at JavaOne 2017.

 In his talk, he wanted to share his findings and experiences when developing in Kotlin which he labeled as a huge success.
 The project he worked on contains a microservices backend over DropWizard deployed to AWS together with serverless endpoints in AWS Lambda.
 Used technologies, frameworks and libraries are amongst others Maven, DropWizard, AWS Lambda, PDFBox, XMPBox, Flyway, Stripe and Mockito Kotlin.
 Building the project was done via the Kotlin Maven plugin.

-He started with version 1.0.2 and upgraded to every release immediately which went always very smooth; even the migration to 1.1.0, which included Java 8 support, went without any issues.
+He started with version 1.0.2 and upgraded to every release immediately which always went very smooth; even the migration to 1.1.0, which included Java 8 support, went without any issues.
-Onboarding new Java developers also went very smooth as they were capable of developing in Kotlin by the time they got to know the architecture.
+Onboarding new Java developers is never a hassle as they are capable of developing in Kotlin by the time they get to know the architecture.

-Haim really liked **extension methods**, which allows you to add functionality to an existing class or interface.
+Haim really liked **extension methods**, which allow you to add functionality to an existing class or interface.
 The null safety, which is very similar to the null safety of Apple's Swift - where nullability is part of the type of an defined object - was also well-appreciated.
+He also pointed out to us that Java open source libraries work extremely well with Kotlin.
+All you need to do is add the dependency to your build file and you are good to go.

 Data classes, similar to case classes in Scala, offering a concise way to define simple classes for holding data, were used for all their DTOs.
 Also worth mentioning is that IntelliJ has a converter functionality for converting a Java class to Kotlin.